-The Company has escrowed monthly sales of common shares and deferred monthly dividend payments as well as redemption requests from July 2023 to the current date pending resolution of certain accounting issues raised in the Ontario Securities Commission continuous disclosure review focusing on the calculation of expected credit losses in respect of four loans related to the single development property in Stage 3 as described in Note 4.
-As at May 3, 2024, the value of funds held in escrow was \$1,021,205 and the aggregate value of redemption requests was \$56,909,569.
+The Company has escrowed monthly sales of common shares and deferred monthly dividend payments as well as redemption requests from July 2023 to the current date pending resolution of certain accounting issues raised in the Ontario Securities Commission continuous disclosure review focusing on the calculation of expected credit losses in respect of four loans related to the single development property in Stage 3 as described under the mortgage impairments and provisions (Note 9).
+As at April 29, 2024, the value of funds held in escrow was \$1,021,205 and the aggregate value of redemption requests was \$50,218,427.